Johannes Heinrichs: Life

 From 1975, he taught philosophy, particularly social philosophy, at the Frankfurter Hochschule Philosophie.
 He dealt with Catholic social doctrine in a new way, in close personal contact with its nestor Oswald von Nell-Breuning.
 In 1977, however, he gradually resigned from the Jesuit order due to his fundamental criticism of the institutionalized church, thus renouncing his Chair.
 After a transitional period as spiritual rector and lecturer at the Catholic Academy for Adult Education (fall 1978 to spring 1981), he switched from the Roman Catholic to the Old Catholic Church in 1981, which he left again in 1983.

-In 1981/82, he held a deputy chair for Kant research at the University of Bonn, after which, despite numerous applications for a “secular” philosophy professorship, he only had teaching and research assignments (including from the German Research Foundation), which he attributes to the concordat conditions at German-speaking universities, i.e. specifically to the right of church-dependent professors to have a say in the appointment process.
-From 1998 to 2002, he succeeded the late GDR dissident Rudolf Bahro at Humboldt University with a visiting professorship for social ecology as part of an endowed professorship from the Schweisfurth-Stiftung.
+In 1981 and 1982, he held a deputy chair for Kant research at the University of Bonn, after which, despite numerous applications for a “secular” philosophy professorship, he only had teaching and research assignments (including from the German Research Foundation), which he attributes to the concordat conditions at German-speaking universities, i.e. specifically to the right of church-dependent professors to have a say in the appointment process.
+From 1998 to 2002, he succeeded the late GDR dissident Rudolf Bahro at the Humboldt University of Berlin with a visiting professorship for social ecology as part of an endowed professorship from the Schweisfurth-Stiftung.
 Today, Heinrichs lives as a writer (over 40 philosophical books, 170 partly false, partly popular articles and an autobiography Das Recht nicht zu lügen, published in 2023, several volumes of poetry) and lecturer in Duisburg and Berlin, and occasionally in Auroville in southern India.
 He teaches as part of guest lectures and talks all over the world and was a member of various philosophical and cultural-political societies, from 1999 to 2013 on the Academic Advisory Board of the Vereins Deutsche Sprache (German Language Association).